MyonicS/pyGCxGC/docs/example_docs/gui/mask_creator.md

 2. Select a CSV file containing chromatogram data
 3. Enter the modulation time in seconds when prompted

+### Adjusting the Display

+The **Plotting** section allows you to customize how the chromatogram is displayed.
+The controls are arranged in a compact side-by-side layout to minimize vertical space:

+#### Shift Adjustment (Left Column)
+- Enter a shift value (integer) to adjust the phase of the chromatogram
+- This helps align features for better visualization

+#### Transform Options (Right Column)
+Choose how intensity data is displayed:
+- **Raw**: Original intensity values (best for quantitative analysis)
+- **Square Root**: Square root of intensity values (default, good contrast)
+- **Third Root**: Third root of intensity values (emphasizes low-intensity features)

+Click **Apply** to apply both shift and transform changes to the display.

 ### Drawing a Mask

-The GUI provides two drawing tools:
+The GUI provides three drawing tools:

 - **Rectangle**: Click and drag to create a rectangular selection
 - **Lasso**: Click and drag to create a free-form selection
+- **Polygon**: Click to add points, close by clicking near the first point

 To add the selection to the mask, click "Add Selection to Mask".